elasticio/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 Given an array of information where each item in the array uniquely describes exactly one object.
 It can be assumed that the array is short enough to reasonably fit the results in a single message.
 If any of the objects are not found it makes sense to rebound.

 ##### Example Use Case
-I salesperson is responsible for 0 to N accounts.
+I salesperson is responsible for 0 to N accounts (N being reasonably small).
 I would like to look up a piece of information for each account associated with the salesperson.

 #### Iteration 1: Lookup Object By ID
 #### Iteration 2: Lookup Object By Unique Criteria